theupdateframework/go-tuf/README.md

 The [go-tuf-metadata](https://github.com/rdimitrov/go-tuf-metadata) project provides the following functionality:

-* creation, reading and writing of metadata
+* creation, reading, and writing of metadata
-* easy and straightforward object oriented approach for interacting with metadata
+* an easy object-oriented approach for interacting with metadata
 * consistent snapshots
 * signing and verifying metadata
-* ED25519, RSA and ECDSA key types referenced by the latest TUF specification
+* ED25519, RSA, and ECDSA key types referenced by the latest TUF specification
 * top-level role delegation
 * target delegation via standard and hash bin delegations
 * support of [succinct hash bin delegations](https://github.com/theupdateframework/taps/blob/master/tap15.md) which significantly reduce the size of metadata